tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-statefulservicedescription.md

   - `Low` - Specifies the move cost of the service as Low.
 The value is 1.
   - `Medium` - Specifies the move cost of the service as Medium.
 The value is 2.
   - `High` - Specifies the move cost of the service as High.
 The value is 3.
+  - `VeryHigh` - Specifies the move cost of the service as VeryHigh.
+The value is 4.